-6.0 TASMANIAN PLANNING POLICY: CULTURAL HERITAGE

-6.1 Aboriginal Cultural Heritage The strategies relate to numerous matters that are outside the jurisdiction of the planning system.
+6.0 TASMANIAN PLANNING POLICY: CULTURAL HERITAGE 6.1 Aboriginal Cultural Heritage 6.2 Historic Cultural The strategies relate to numerous matters that are outside the jurisdiction of the planning system.
 There is a process under separate State legislation in consultation with the Aboriginal community for determining whether land use will adversely impact Aboriginal heritage.
 There are circumstances where Aboriginal heritage values and development co-exist and promote Aboriginal cultural values, which it is noted are current cultural practice as well as heritage e.g. tourism uses.
 Strategy 3 could effectively prohibit use and development that is acceptable to the Aboriginal community in regard to its degree of impact.
-6.2 Historic Cultural Heritage Is local heritage regarded as 'significant'?
-How is significant to be interpreted?
+Is local heritage regarded as 'significant'?
+How is significant to be Heritage interpreted?
 Is the expectation of the State that there will be a local heritage list of places and/or heritage precincts in LPS's?
-7.0 PLANNING PROCESSES 5 Discussion around the mechanisms for local planning and involvement in the process is supported and goes to Council's earlier comments that the TPP's must inherently recognise the right to local planning and provide for it.
-A discussed above, Council submits that the TPP process to date and the draft TPP's, has failed to meet the LUPAA objective to involve the public in planning.
+7.0 PLANNING PROCESSES goes to Council's earlier c and provide for it.
+A discu echanisms for local planning and involvement in the process is supported and omments that the TPP's must inherently recognise the right to local planning issed above, Council submits that the TPP process to date and the draft TPP's, PAA objective to involve the public in planning.
 It is important to understand the distinction between consultation and public notification.
 7.1 Consultation The strategies for consultation relate to matters that are outside the jurisdiction of the planning scheme.
 Ideally the TPP should elevate the role of local consultation in determining the balance of competing interests expressed in the suite of TPP's.
 It is not just a 'top-down' approach, the objectives of the LUPAA also enshrine a 'bottom-up' role in regard to local aspiration and involvement.
 7.2 Strategic Planning The strategies actually read as an effective suite of principles that inform not only the TPP's, but the subordinate instruments that are subject to them.
 Recommend reframing this section as the 'purpose' or 'principles and aims to be achieved by the TPP's'.
 7.3 Regulation Further to comments above, regulation must also be able to reflect local aspiration, as enshrined in the LUPAA.